 Source Normalized Impact per Paper (SNIP):measures actual citations received relative to citations expected for the serial’s subject field.

 On the Scopus homepage, click on the Sources link up at the top.
 You can now enter the title of the journal you are looking up and then click on the search button.
+Be sure to change the search field from "Subject Area" to "Title" (drop-down menu on the left).

 You will be able to view the most recently available figures CiteScore, Scimago Journal Ranking, and Source Normalized Impact per Paper.
 The CiteScoreTracker number at the bottom gives you an idea of the current trend of the journal's CiteScore for the current year.